The 10 Best Things to do in Osaka – on Your First Trip

 Helen Foster

-If you’re adding Osaka to your Japan trip itinerary you’re probably wondering what you should do there.
-Well, here are the 10 best things in Osaka that we’d suggest if it’s your first trip to the city – there’s food, there’s culture – and there’s rollercoasters!
+If you’re adding Osaka to your Japan trip itinerary, you probably wonder what you should do there.
+Well, here are the 10 best things in Osaka that we’d suggest if it’s your first trip to the city – there’s food, there’s culture, and there’s rollercoasters!

-Osaka, Japan’s third biggest city, is a great choice to visit if you want to combine Tokyo with a second destination.
-I’ve been three times now (and number four is coming later this year) and it’s probably my favorite city after Tokyo so trying to pick a top ten was pretty tough.
+Osaka, Japan’s third-biggest city, is a great choice if you want to combine Tokyo with a second destination.
+I’ve been to it five times now, and it’s probably my favourite city after Tokyo, so trying to pick a top ten was pretty tough – and I’ve added and deleted a couple since I first wrote it!

 Image of Dotonbori at night showing bright lights and garish signs